 Please be aware this is an active farming environment and therefore livestock may be grazing in fields.
 In turn the enclosures require electric wiring.
 The sections on the paths can easily be removed and reattached using the plastic handles.

-Please also stock to The Countryside Code.
+Please also abide by The Countryside Code.

 The Participants